theproadam/SuperFastBlit/README.md

 # SuperFastBlit
 This demo demonstrates the ability to display an ARGB buffer to the screen within 1ms.

 SetDIBitsToDevice() can blit a 1080p buffer onto the form at a speed of ~1.2ms.
-The source buffer must be 32 bits per pixel, otherwise the opertaion will take ~11ms.
+The source buffer must be 32 bits per pixel, otherwise the operation will take ~11ms.

 ## Here's some simple demonstration code:
 ```c#